sharadalt/sharadalt.github.io/_portfolio/blokitoff.md

 ---
 layout: post
-title: Blocitoff A Case Study
+title: Blocitoff - Click here for Case Study
 thumbnail-path: "img/blocitoff_main.PNG"
 short-description: A self-destructing to-do lists application.
-It is an Utility Application in Ruby on Rails with Rake Automation
+It is an Utility Application in Ruby on Rails with Rake Automation.
 github-path: "https://github.com/sharadalt/blocitoff"
 ---